 Recent extradition instruction concerns cases concerning Article 8, and the separation of parents from children, child abduction and trafficking.
 Thereafter, she is instructed in all types of cases involving violent crime including cases of murder, rape and historic sex abuse allegations, people trafficking and complex fraud.

 She advises individuals in relation to Interpol Red Notices and their removal and the potential use of Rule 39 applications to the ECHR.

 Amelia has a busy Appellate practice and has appeared in a great many extradition cases before the Administrative and Divisional courts in cases dealing with Human Rights, abuse of process and political corruption.
 She has conducted in excess of 500 extradition proceedings to all members of the EAW scheme including Poland, Lithuania, Czech Republic, Romania, Netherlands, Germany, France, Spain, and Belgium.

-Amelia is instructed in public and private law children cases in the County Court and High Court including child abduction, relocation, stranded spouse, forced marriage and contact proceedings.
-She has a growing practice in this area.
+Amelia is instructed in public and private law children cases in the County Court and High Court including public law care proceedings, child abduction, relocation, stranded spouse, forced marriage and contact proceedings.

 Amelia is also instructed in those cases where international family matters coincide with extradition proceedings in respect of child abductions and her advice is increasingly sought in representing the interests of the children who are involved.